Alternate Data Streams Shell Help

 Using drag-and-drop

-Dropping a file to a stream link writes the content of the file to the stream.
-If Shift key is pressed then the source file or stream is deleted.
+Dropping a file to a stream link writes the contents of the file to the stream.
+If <Shift> key is held then the source file is deleted.

 Back to top